cortex-js/compute-engine/src/docs/guide-symbols.md

 The Compute Engine supports
 [lexical scoping](<https://en.wikipedia.org/wiki/Scope_(computer_science)>).

 The **context** of the Compute Engine is a stack of scopes that define the current symbol and function definitions.

-To locate the definition of a symbol or function, the dictionary associated with the current (top-most) scope is used first.
+To locate the definition of a symbol or function, the symbol table associated with the current (top-most) scope are used first.

 If no matching definition is found, the parent scope is searched, and so on until a definition is found.